FINNGEN/autoreporting/README.md

                   [--local-gwascatalog LOCALDB_PATH] [--db DATABASE_CHOICE]
                   compare_fname
 ```
 The compare<span></span>.py-script is used to compare the genome-wide significant variants to earlier results, either in the form of summary statistics supplied to the script or searched from GWAScatalog's summary statistic api.
-The arguments are the same as in main<span></span>.py, except for compare_fname, which is the input variant file.
-For example, to simply check if the variants have any corresponding hits in GWAScatalog summary statistics, one can use the following command:
+The optional arguments are the same as the arguments to main<span></span>.py.
+Here's an example bash script for running compare<span></span>.py:
 ```
-python3 Scripts/compare.py variant_file.tsv --compare-style gwascatalog --gwascatalog-pval 5e-8 --report-out output_report.tsv
+#! /bin/bash

+file=annotate_output                                        # input file
+prefix='compare_prefix'                                     # output file prefix
+gwascatalog_pval='5e-8'                                     # The result p-value threshold for gwas catalog hits gwascatalog_threads=10                                      # how many concurrent requests to gwascatalog compare_style=gwascatalog                                   # comparison data from gwas catalog or external summaries.
+Options are [gwascatalog, file, both] db=gwas                                                     # GWAS Catalog database: local copy (local), normal (gwas), or summary statistic API (summ_stats)

+python3 Scripts/compare.py $file --prefix $prefix \
+        --gwascatalog-pval $gwascatalog_pval \
+        --gwascatalog-threads $gwascatalog_threads \
+        --compare-style $compare_style --db $db
 ```
-Additional flags, such as `--check-for-ld`, can be used to check if the summary statistics are in ld with the variants, and to report them if they are.

 ####  4.4.1. <a name='Amoredetaileddescriptionofthescript:'></a>A more detailed description of the script:
 __Input__: